Will Solar Work?

 - Do I feel good about a project that could pay for itself in less than 5 years and produce returns for more than 25 years?

 If you answered “yes” to most or all of these, you could be a very good candidate for solar and solar panels may worth it for you.
-If solar won’t work for you, there are other energy-efficient technologies you can invest in to improve your bottom line, such as ductless mini-split heating and cooling systems.
+If solar won’t work for you, there are other energy-efficient technologies you can invest in to improve your bottom line.

 “Solar reduced our operating costs and gave us long-term financial relief.
 We don’t have to worry what electricity prices are doing, because our prices are fixed for the solar we have installed.
 Solar just makes a whole lot of sense.”